 • Gives them a way to build on previously learned information

-Most security awareness programs offer a series of videos and multiple-choice tests that do not give adult learners what they need to truly learn.
+Most security awareness programs just offer a series of videos and multiple-choice tests that don’t engage adult learners.

 Tools